mahamud751/superhero/README.md

 # Getting Started with SOFTWARE BRAINS
-This project was bootstrapped with [Create React App](https://github.com/ProgrammingHeroWC4/the-superhero-direction-mahamud751).
+This project was bootstrapped with(https://github.com/ProgrammingHeroWC4/the-superhero-direction-mahamud751).

-## Our Company Target
+# Our Company Target-------
-**We try to find the best solution in any specific case **It is very important to satisfy our clients and meet their needs **We provide a coherent plan with business steps for each client
+# We try to find the best solution in any specific case
+# It is very important to satisfy our clients and meet their needs
+# We provide a coherent plan with business steps for each client

 ## Available Scripts